Panoramic view of Progressive Field in Cleveland, Ohio, during a Guardians baseball game

 Back in the days when the team was selling out 455 straight games at the Jake, spots in left field (and everywhere else in the ballpark) were pretty hard to come by.
 The Guardians pay tribute to the fan loyalty of this time by hanging the number 455 along with their retired numbers in right field.

 However, Progressive Field’s seating capacity was reduced in 2015 after a renovation of the upper deck in right field, when about 7,000 seats were removed in favor of a collection of suites and party areas.
-While an enjoyable spot for fans with access to this area, it is often derided as an eyesore because of its, well, uncreative design.
-That is expected to be revamped in the upcoming renovations.
+While an enjoyable spot for fans with access to this area, it was often derided as an eyesore because of its, well, uncreative design.

 Food and drink at Progressive Field